 How in the world does he do it?
 Derrick B. Harden seems to do it all.
 A hip-hop artist, filmmaker, and most notably, art curator – yes indeed, the man is unstoppable.
 Recently he curated the show “Born 4 Porn” at Lyons Wier Gallery on Chelsea’s 24th Street Gallery Row.
 He is also the Co-owner & Creative Director of the brand “Only Popcorn” which had as its first project, you guessed it, “Born 4 Porn” – the Art Show / Rap Album.
 Nevertheless, Derrick is passionate about ART.
-He did not begin his career in art, nope, it was in music that he started but a lost record deal brought him to the gates of the art universe.
+He did not begin his career in art, and no it wasn’t porn for sites like videos hd xxx either!
+Nope, it was in music that he started but a lost record deal brought him to the gates of the art universe.
 The rest that followed they say is history.
 Arte Fuse asked the Curator Du Jour what is it about art that excites him and why he curates the way he does.
 But most of all, Derrick wants to keep it real at all times.

 ARTE F– USE: They say fortune favors the brave.
 But really, were you scared shitless that you did not know one thing about art when you first gained entry into it?
 What made you go the distance?